petershin/liferay-learn/docs/dxp-cloud/latest/en/migrating-to-dxp-cloud/connecting-the-vpn.md

     * **Description**
     * **Protocol** (IPSec or OpenVPN)

-1. Map ports in your DXP Cloud environment to ports in your private network.
+1. Map ports in your Liferay Cloud environment to ports in your private network.

     ![Map ports in your Cloud environment to your VPN's ports using these fields.](./connecting-the-vpn/images/03.png)

-    Mapping ports is useful to redirect requests in the DXP Cloud environment to specific services in the private network.
+    Mapping ports is useful to redirect requests in the Liferay Cloud environment to specific services in the private network.

 1. Click *Create and Connect VPN*.